-A Floridian by birth, Rick relocated to Alabama when his mother, Margaret Jo, decided to pursue a degree in vocal music at Jacksonville State University.
+A Floridian by birth, Rick relocated to Alabama when his mother, Margaret Jo, decided to pursue a degree in vocal music at Jacksonville University.
 Rick’s tendency to turn household items into a platform for drumming was not lost on his mother, who intrepidly purchased his first set of drums when he was six.
-Rick took drum and piano lessons from members of the Jacksonville State music faculty, and spent many Saturday nights sitting on the sidelines as the Jax State marching band took to the field.
+Rick took drum and piano lessons from members of the Jacksonville University music faculty, and spent many Saturday nights sitting on the sidelines as the Jax State marching band took to the field.

 His mother’s subsequent graduation and career in choral directing established Rick as a regular conscript in her current choir, secular or sacred.
 Equally developmental were the occasions when he was enlisted to provide percussion accompaniment to his mother’s choirs and choral ensembles.
 Evenings and weekends found Rick camped out in choir rooms across lower Alabama, doing homework, practicing piano or singing.

 With early exposure to the big sound of marching bands, it was not surprising that Rick joined up the moment he was eligible at age 13.
 With plenty of drummers already enrolled in the Prattville High School marching band, it was suggested that Rick pick up the euphonium for that first year.
 He did, and today maintains a great fondness for low brass.
 The following year he transitioned to the drum line and eventually became section leader.
 Junior and Senior years found Rick arranging music for the Pep Band, in which he played drum set.
 Rick also performed throughout the region in a Top 40 rock band.